jeffthomasiii/Just-a-Thought-Blog/_posts/2025-07-18-Hearing-My-Words-Out-Loud.md

 title: "Hearing My Words Out Loud: Exploring NotebookLM and Blog-to-Podcast AI"
 subtitle: "Reflecting on what happens when your blog talks back"
 date: 2025-07-18
 excerpt: "What if your blog could talk back?
-I used NotebookLM to turn three of my posts into podcast-style episodes,and hearing them out loud changed the way I think about writing, reflection, and how our words are received."
+I used NotebookLM to turn three of my posts into podcast-style episodesand hearing them out loud changed the way I think about writing, reflection, and how our words are received."
 categories: faith tech
 tags: [notebooklm, ai, podcast, blog, reflection]
 author: Jeff Thomas III
-background: /img/posts/bg-hearing-my-words-out-loud.png
+background: /img/osts/bg-hearing-my-words-out-loud.png
 ---